Slavery & human trafficking statement 2022

 Our responsible business policies and statements in the public domain most relevant to this agenda are:

-Our employee policies and procedures set out our requirements on such issues as agile working, disciplinary, grievance, equal opportunities, flexible working and holidays, harassment and bullying, hybrid working, mental health and wellbeing, pandemics, recruitment best practice, time off for dependent care, working practices and whistleblowing.
+Our employee policies and procedures set out our requirements on such issues as agile working, disciplinary, grievance, equal opportunities, flexible working and holidays, harassment and bullying, home working, hybrid working, mental health and wellbeing, pandemics, recruitment best practice, trans inclusion at work guidance, transitioning at work, our values, working practices, whistleblowing and your time.
+Our parental/family policies cover adoption leave, co-parent leave, fertility, maternity, parental bereavement leave, pregnancy loss, shared parental leave and time off for dependent care.

 Our whistleblowing policy sets out the process for reporting any concerns about wrongdoing or breaches of policies including forced or compulsory labour or human trafficking.
 If anyone has any concerns about raising a matter internally, they can alternatively use our external, independent whistleblowing service Safecall.
 Safecall can be contacted to register a concern about any matter by telephone or online.
 Safecall provides a 24 hour a day, seven days a week service via the Freephone number 0800 915 1571 or via the website www.safecall.co.uk/report.